 Livermore Valley Joint Unified School District (LVJUSD) values active parent engagement and believes that parent involvement is essential to the success of all students.
-LVJUSD Board Policy 6020(a) states, "The Board of Education recognizes that parents/guardians are their children's first and most influential teachers and that sustained parent involvement in the education of their children contributes greatly to student achievement and a positive school environment.
+LVJUSD Board Policy 6020(a) states:

+"The Board of Education recognizes that parents/guardians are their children's first and most influential teachers and that sustained parent involvement in the education of their children contributes greatly to student achievement and a positive school environment.
 The Superintendent or designee shall work with staff and parents/guardians to develop meaningful opportunities at all grade levels for parents/guardians to be involved in district and school activities; advisory, decision-making, and advocacy roles; and activities to support learning at home."
-To that end, Arroyo Seco enjoys a high level of parental involvement.
-The cornerstone of our success is firmly embedded in our partnership with our parents.
-Many of our programs are supported through volunteering, fundraising, sponsoring, and participating in committees.
-Parents volunteer daily in all classrooms, run our copy center, and our morning valet program.
-Parents also participate in the School Site Council (SSC) and our Parent Teacher Association (PTA).
-The PTA organizes our primary fundraising event, the Stampede.
-The PTA also runs the weekly ice cream sales, maintains their own social media platforms to engage the parent community in school events, and hosts the Missoula Children's Theater program annually.

-The schools provide a range of opportunities for parents to engage with schools, including Parent Teacher Associations (PTAs), Parent Faculty Associations (PFAs), sports and activity booster clubs, and other supporter groups.
+Educational research suggests that highly effective schools have a number of features in common, including high levels of parent and community involvement.
+When parents take an active role in their children's education, students perform at high levels and have more well-rounded educational experiences.
+LVJUSD parents are welcome partners in our school community.
+There are a range of opportunities for parents to engage with schools, including Parent Teacher Associations (PTAs), Parent Faculty Associations (PFAs), sports and activity booster clubs, and other supporter groups.
 On a monthly basis, the Superintendent of Schools meets with a representative of each school's parent organization at the Parent Communication and Information Council (PCIC).
 This gathering provides an opportunity for parent groups to collaborate with each other and representatives of our district regarding events, opportunities, and activities for students and families.
 This is also a time district representatives share new initiatives and current information with parent leaders.
 In addition, parents have the opportunity to share general concerns and ask questions directly to the Superintendent.
 Each school also has formal advisory groups including School Site Council (SSC) and English Learner Advisory Committee (ELAC) who represent other parents at the site and are critical in the development and monitoring of the School Plan for Student Achievement (SPSA).
-A representative from each SSC serves on the district Local Control and Accountability Plan (LCAP) Advisory Committee, and a member of each ELAC serves on the District English Learner Advisory Council (DELAC), which also serves as the LCAP English Learner Advisory Committee.
+A representative from each SSC serves on the District Local Control and Accountability Plan (LCAP) Advisory Committee, and a member of each ELAC serves on the District English Learner Advisory Council (DELAC), which also serves as the LCAP English Learner Advisory Committee.
 Through these two-way systems of parent support and engagement, parents, district, and school staff have open lines of communication and opportunities to engage in meaningful ways with the school community.